ivclab/Sound20/README.md

 ## Data

-You can find spectrograms of samples in `spectrogram_data.`
+You can find spectrograms of samples in `spectrogram_data`.

 ### Statistics